ABOUT

 • law reform campaigns resulting in the passing of the Residential Tenancies Act 1987, the Residential Parks Act 1998 and, more recently, the Residential Tenancies Act 2010 and Boarding Houses Act 2012

-• setting up and funding of advisory services for tenants under the Tenants Advice and Advocacy Program (TAAP) in 1986–87 and 1993
+• setting up and funding of Tenants Advice and Advocacy Services (TAASs) under the Tenants Advice and Advocacy Program (TAAP) in 1986–87 and 1993

-• informing tenants about their rights and obligations through the publications Your rights as tenant in NSW (first published 1976) and the Tenants' Rights Manual (first published 1980).
+• informing tenants about their rights and obligations through the publications Your rights as tenant in NSW (first published 1976), the Tenants' Rights Manual (first published 1980), and numerous other resources.

 Today, the Tenants’ Union continues to: